-Once you have connected all the wires as shown in the quick start guide, use the Installation portal to complete the installation process.
+Once you have connected all the wires as shown in the quick start guide, use the Activate camera feature in the Integrated Video app to guide you through each step of the installation process.
 More detailed instructions are included below.

 In this article

 - Before you begin

 - Connect the camera to the power source